zichenwang01/differentiable-sdf-rendering-custom/python/readme.txt

 regularizations.py
     This file implements the laplacian regularization functions.

+shapes.py

+variables.py
+    This file implements the Variable class.
+    A Variable is a set of parameters of a certain property to optimize.

 optimize.py
-    This file optimizes the geometry.
-    This is the MAIN file.
+    This is the MAIN entrance point.
+    This renders the reference images.

+shape_opt.py

 ----------------------------- POST PROCESS --------------------------------